Back to rituals

 Steps

-3. Seal: Post-shower, apply aloe or body oil to each other, naming care instructions for the rest of the night (need quiet at 9, craving cuddles before sleep).
-Add a hydration note for tomorrow.
+3. Seal.
+Post-shower, apply aloe or oil to each other.
+Name care instructions for the rest of the night—"Need quiet by 9" or "Craving cuddles before sleep."

-• Record a 20‑second affirmation and play it while you apply oil: “Estoy cuidando mi cuerpo, me merezco descanso.”
+• Record a 20-second affirmation and play while applying oil: "Estoy cuidando mi cuerpo, me merezco descanso."

-• Send a gentle post‑ritual text to your partner naming capacity.
+• Send a gentle post-ritual text naming your capacity.

 Related rituals